High demand for luxury German homes

-The sale came in Neuhausen, Munich, but the highest demand from international buyers for luxury homes is concentrated in Berlin, says leading international agent, Engel & Völkers
+The impressive sale came in Neuhausen, Munich, but the highest demand from international buyers for luxury German homes is concentrated in Berlin, says leading international agent, Engel & Völkers.

-Top prices for luxury residential properties in Germany’s major cities have developed at a dynamic pace over the first half of 2017.
-Kai Enders, Member of the Board of Engel & Völkers AG, says, “Overall, the German market for premium properties is witnessing a consistently high level of demand.
+Top prices for luxury residential properties in Germany’s major cities have developed at a dynamic pace over the past three years.
+Kai Enders, Member of the Board of Engel & Völkers AG, says that the German market for luxury properties is witnessing a consistently high level of demand.

 “The demand from abroad focused mainly on the capital Berlin.
 We expect the high level of demand for exclusive properties in Germany’s premium locations to continue.”

-The report covers seven cities - Berlin, Düsseldorf, Frankfurt, Hamburg, Cologne, Munich and Stuttgart.
+The report covers data of luxury properties in seven major German cities including Berlin, Düsseldorf, Frankfurt, Hamburg, Cologne, Munich and Stuttgart.